joshbrew/device-decoder/src/README.md

 Easily add your own decoders to Devices by following the formats outlined at the above github link.

-<500kb dist, the worker is bundled into the main index for easier use, which doubles the size as it is a standalone compilation in a dataURL.
+~350kb dist.
+The worker is bundled into the main file as a dataURL for easier reuse, which doubles the size.

 ```ts